sofiajaramillo/DMS-code/2021-04-14-Squirrels.md

 This method I would later within the enemy class itself so that the enemies could actually eat each other, not just the player.

+I didn't get to take a screenshot, but here's a sketch of what my sketch looked like:

 # Implementations

 The basics were down.
 Now my goal was to implement my member's contributions into my main code.